Avoiding jailbreaks by discouraging their representation in activation space

 • Study whether the findings of this project generalize to other datasets and models: currently, it is still unclear whether this method would generalize to novel jailbreaks.
 It would be specifically interesting to study whether this approach is useful with other jailbreak techniques such as universal adversarial attacks (Zou et al., 2023) or multi-turn jailbreaks (Li, Han, et al., 2024).
 Additionally, more forbidden questions and model sizes could be utilized.

-• Explore ways to reduce the tension between helpfulness and harmfulness: two alternatives were proposed for this: using bigger models and/or a smaller training set.
+• Explore ways to reduce the tension between helpfulness and harmfulness: three alternatives were proposed for this: scaling the vector in the activation addition intervention, using bigger models and/or a smaller training set.

 • Use this approach to prevent other types of model misbehavior: even though this project is focused on avoiding jailbreaks, the approach could be adapted to attempt to avoid other types of model misbehavior, such as sycophancy or deception.
 The modifications necessary to achieve this are explained in the Appendix.